-Green tea is slightly more difficult to brew than other teas since it is more delicate and can easily become bitter.
+This tea is slightly more difficult to brew than other teas since it is more delicate and can easily become bitter.
 I follow these rules to ensure a non-bitter tea:

 - Start with a high quality organic green tea.
 I buy in bulk here and my favorite varieties are Dao Ren and Green Sencha.

-- Use water between 175-180°F
+- Use hot water between 175-180°F.